John-smith-889/python-data-analysis/README.md

 To do:

 *data-understanding.py - Data understanding is 2nd phase of data analysis according to CRISP-DM.
-It contains data collection, describtion, exploration, and quality verification.
+It contains data collection, describtion, exploration, and quality verification. (.ipynb file?)